Bobby Baccalieri gains a house after almost losing an eye.

 It’s possible that the tightly-framed shot of Vito’s Oris now is meant to callback the obscene, opulent practice of setting up Luxury Lounges for Hollywood stars (a practice that Moltisanti unapologetically tried to ingratiate himself into).
 TV critic Matt Zoller Seitz might argue that the close-up of Vito’s Oris now is yet another example of product placement on the series, another example of “how the Sopranos gang has found a way to sell out while seeming to be above that sort of thing.”
 But I am more inclined to think that the close-up of Vito’s watch could be part of a complex of symbolic watch-imagery that originated in “Luxury Lounge.”
 We might remember that in addition to the Oris pieces, that episode featured close-up shots of other watches as well:

-Christopher presented the watch on the left—which he probably robbed off of Lauren Bacall—to Tony, and one of the Italian hitmen showed off the watch on the right which he purchased during his spare time (i.e. when he wasn’t whacking Rusty Millio).
+Christopher presented the watch on the left—which he probably robbed off of Lauren Bacall—to Tony, while the watch on the right was purchased by one of the Italian hitmen during his spare time (i.e. when he wasn’t whacking Rusty Millio).
 The close-up of Vito’s Oris now in conjunction with these earlier close-ups emphasize how prevalent the desire for luxury and opulence are in SopranoWorld.

 Vito runs from Dartford because he is already growing tired of being just another “regular Joe” there.
 He runs back toward la famiglia, where he believes he can be something more than a regular Joe.
 We’ve seen this type of thinking throughout the series, most notably in episode 5.12 “Long Term Parking,” when Christopher had to choose between Adriana and la famiglia.
 He seemed to be poised, at one point, to side with Adriana.
 But a gas station epiphany reminded him that he would lose a certain lifestyle, not to mention many luxury items including his beloved Hummer H2, if he betrayed the mob.
 Like Christopher before him, Vito chooses to return to la famiglia because he is unwilling to deal with “the fuckin’ regularness of life” outside the Mafia.